 Birth Client Guide

 Your final balance needs to be paid by 37 weeks so that I can officially go on-call for you.
 You can pay your balance in increments here.
-Please don’t hesitate to reach out to me via email or text if you have specific questions or requests.

 Early Labor

 If you really aren’t sure, and feel like you can rest…I’d encourage you to wait until daytime hours to reach out.
 But I also totally understand that false alarms are normal and part of the process.
-I would rather receive a false alarm than miss your birth!
+We would rather receive a false alarm than miss your birth!

-I am here for you, and you know your body best!
+We are here for you, and you know your body best!

 Active Labor

-I typically arrive around active labor.
+We typically arrive around active labor.
 This looks different for each person and birth story, but we tend to look for the following signs:

-• if checking dilation: 6 cm or greater
+if checking dilation: 6 cm or greater

-• if not checking dilation: strong, consistent contractions that you can’t talk or walk through for at least one hour.
+if not checking dilation: strong, consistent contractions that you can’t talk or walk through for at least one hour.
 Usually these contractions are 3-4 minutes apart.
 If you have a history of precipitous births, we may need to join you sooner.

 Contacting Me